usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 3/Case Study Exercise: Leading Through Risk.md

     - Use funding mechanisms that support iterative development, including incremental funding, modular budgeting, and performance-based payments tied to user value delivery.
 Avoid funding approaches that require complete scope definition upfront.

 **Facilitator notes**:
-- Emphasize the cultural change required for agile acquisition
+- Emphasize the cultural change required for agile acquisition.
-- Encourage discussion of organizational barriers and enablers
+- Encourage discussion of organizational barriers and enablers.
-- Highlight the importance of government product management capabilities
+- Highlight the importance of government product management capabilities.
-- Address concerns about oversight and accountability
+- Address concerns about oversight and accountability.

 ### Additional facilitator guidance:
 Module integration: